rsksmart/devportal-1.0/rif/scheduler/contracts.md

 Steps 2 and 3 can be repeated as many times as needed.
 These can also be combined in a single contract call using the `multicall` method.

 ### Multicall

-The contract allows to combine multiple call in a single one using the methods.
+The contract allows one to combine multiple calls into a single one using this method.

 ```solidity
 multicall(bytes[] calldata data, bool revertIfFails)